Jones Plus SWB Complete Review: Jones Magic for Less $

 - Size Tested L

 - Price $1800

 - Recommended Uses Bikepacking, trail riding, touring, commuting

-Certainly, these upgrades will be worth making, because as much as we bandy the term around, this Jones is a genuine Bike For Life.
-By shirking industry trends and going its own way, it feels timeless.
-If you love riding the SWB now, as I think you will, I have little hesitation to say you’ll love riding it in twenty years time.
+In fact, I like the Jones geometry enough that in some ways, I’d be tempted to bite the bullet and buy a ‘custom’ steel build, setting it up exactly the way I wanted it.
+I’d even consider the carbon rims.
+But if you are on a tighter budget, rest assured that any upgrades you may make to the Jones Complete time will be worth it, because the SWB is a genuine Bike For Life.
+By shirking industry trends and striking its own path, it feels genuinely timeless.
+If you love riding the SWB now, as I think you will, I have little hesitation to say you’ll love riding it twenty years down the line.

 I’ve been embarking regularly on two-wheeled explorations for the last 18 years.
 Most recently, I explored the Republic of Georgia on dirt roads, rode the Colorado Trail, traversed Bolivia’s Cordillera Real, and followed the Trans Alps.
 Given my love for mountain biking and backcountry touring, my ideal journey fuses the two, keeping to quiet dirt roads and singletrack where possible.

 Weight: 165 lbs (75kg)